Northern Virginia Paving Program

 What will happen?
 What will residents see, hear and observe?

 - Residents can expect work vehicles in their neighborhood during the project.
 Motorists are asked to be alert to temporary traffic patterns.
 We may ask that you temporarily relocate parked vehicles, basketball hoops, or garbage cans while work is under way.
 Contractors are required to post "no parking" signs at least three business days prior along roads where on-street parking will be prohibited during paving work.

 What are the work hours of this project?

 - Work hours are usually limited to outside of rush hours.
-Crews typically work in residential areas on weekdays from 9 a.m. to 3 p.m.
+Crews typically work on neighborhood streets weekdays from 9 a.m. to 3 p.m.
 On other roads such as interstates and some primaries, work may occur during overnight hours.